sciknoworg/schema-miner/docs/source/gettingstarted/quickstart.rst

 Quickstart
 ==========

-This guide walks you through running schema-miner: extracting a schema, refining it, and grounding it with QUDT.
+This guide walks you through running schema miner pro: extracting a schema, refining it, and grounding it with QUDT.

 Prerequisites
 *************